Snowboarding Tooth Injury in South OC: What to Do After a Fall (Same-Day Dental Repair)

 A perfect day carving at Big Bear, Snow Summit, or Mountain High can take a rough turn with one bad fall.
 A hard hit from a board edge, ice, or collision can chip, crack, or knock out a tooth — and cold weather doesn’t help the pain.

 If you’ve hurt your tooth while snowboarding, acting quickly makes all the difference.
-At Kaban Dental Group in San Juan Capistrano, we provide same-day emergency dental care for patients across Dana Point, Mission Viejo, and San Clemente, helping you get relief fast and protect your smile long-term.
+Dr. Kaban, a dentist in San Juan Capistrano, we provide same-day emergency dental care for patients across Dana Point, Mission Viejo, and San Clemente, helping you get relief fast and protect your smile long-term.

 Step 1 — Get Off the Mountain Safely and Assess the Damage